cs50nestm/cs50labs/functions/README.md

 The function now runs and the value that's is passed it when it's called (stored in `side`) is copied into the variable defined as an input in the function (`n`).
 We now calculate the square and return it's value, which is an `int` since the function was declared with an `int` return value.

+Feel free to try typing this code into a new file, compiling it, and testing it.

+{% next %}